mshokrnezhad/6G_Research_Directions/README.md

     - Serverless computing, also known as FaaS, is a cloud computing model where cloud providers manage the infrastructure needed to run code, allowing developers to focus solely on writing and deploying functions without worrying about server management.
 In serverless computing, developers upload their code as functions to the cloud provider's platform, and the platform automatically handles the provisioning, scaling, and management of the underlying infrastructure required to execute those functions.
     - A simple example of serverless computing is a web application that needs to resize images uploaded by users.
 Instead of setting up and managing a server to constantly monitor and process image uploads, a developer can create a function that listens for new image uploads, resizes the images, and then stores them back in the storage system.
 When an image is uploaded, the cloud provider's platform automatically triggers the function to execute, scales it based on the workload, and shuts it down once the task is completed.
 This allows developers to focus on writing the image resizing logic without worrying about server provisioning or maintenance.
     - Exactly comparable to what we have accomplished thus far.
 However, it is possible to rebrand our works using this new terminology.
-9. **Integrated space-air-ground networks**
+9. **Integrated space-air-ground networks (or TN-NTN)**
     - This integration has the potential to create a hierarchical communication system, forming a constellation of NTN satellites, HAPs, and TN domains.
 In this system, users and resources (such as computing nodes) are linked through HAPs (such as UAVs) at one level, while HAPs are connected through NTN satellites (such as GEO) at another level.
-    - One crucial factor to consider is the efficient sharing of frequencies, which can be improved by designing this integration to be RIS-aided.
+    - One crucial factor to consider is the efficient sharing of resources (such as frequencies) in terms of cost and energy consumption.
-    - Pragmatic (Massive)-MIMO and intra/inter-system interference mitigation techniques are also useful for such integration.
+    - Pragmatic (Massive)-MIMO, intra/inter-system interference mitigation, and integration to be RIS-aided techniques are also useful for such integration.
     - All of these platforms, whether they are non-terrestrial, high-altitude, or terrestrial, have the capability to be equipped with computing resources designed for task offloading.
     - The final destination: deep space networks or the interplanetary Internet?